SECTION 1:

 What Inspired Carnival Glass?

-without instant ‘round the clock’ access to information, did ideas and
+Where, in a world without the internet and without instant ‘round the clock’ access to information, did ideas and inspiration for new products come from?

 The simple answer to this is ‘The Great Exhibitions’ which had a huge influence on the development of all products including glass - because at that time physically seeing items ‘in the flesh’ was the main catalyst for new ideas, new designs and new products.